Building the Right Resources to Prevent Firefighter Suicides

 Recognizing Those at Risk

-Providing firefighters with support is more important than ever.
-Dill recalls that in his early days of being a firefighter in the late 1980s to 1990s, firefighters dealt mostly with structure fires, vehicle accidents and perhaps even delivering the occasional baby.
-But with recent mass shootings, terrorist attacks and police ambushes, the trauma can hit you quickly and hit you hard.
+Providing firefighters with support is now more important than ever.
+Dill recalls how in his early days of being a firefighter in the late 1980s to 1990s, firefighters dealt mostly with structure fires, vehicle accidents and even occasionally delivering a baby.
+But with recent mass shootings, terrorist attacks and other critical incidents, the trauma can hit firefighters quickly and hit them hard.

 “We always said in the fire service, how call-after-call builds up,” said Dill.
 “That still happens, but nowadays, dealing with these horrific scenes and picking bodies up off the streets… It’s tough and it can hit you instantly.”

-Although anyone could be at risk, one of the most vulnerable groups to firefighter suicide is retirees.
-Unless they prepare for the transition, when a firefighter or EMT retires, they can find themselves dealing with loss of identity, loss of belonging, and lack of purpose.
+Although all firefighters could be at risk, some of the most vulnerable individuals to firefighter suicide are retirees.
+Unless they prepare for the transition, when a firefighter or EMT retires, they can find themselves dealing with loss of identity, belonging, and purpose.
 “Since 2011, we have validated 170 retirees and 36 of those 170 took their lives within the first week of retirement,” said Dill.
 “We cannot have that.”